 Keeping And Breeding Crested Geckos

 What’s not to love about crested geckos (Rhacodactylus ciliatus)?
 They are docile and easy to handle.
-They don’t bite, are simple to keep and come in an astonishing number of colors and patterns.
+They don’t bite, are relatively easy to keep and come in an astonishing number of colors and patterns.
 They even wear a perpetual smile.
-Relatively new in the reptile trade, crested geckos are fast becoming one of the most popular pets.
+Crested geckos are fast becoming one of the most popular pet reptiles.

 Description and Natural History